By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall.

 Such hiring may lead to a breach of the licensing conditions, or other legal or statutory requirements, or unlawful or unsuitable activities may take place at the Premises as a result of the hiring, or the Premises have become unfit for the use intended by the Hirer

-In any such case the Hirer shall be entitled to a refund of any deposit or hire fees already paid, but the Village Hall shall not be liable for any resulting direct or indirect loss or damages whatsoever.
+In any such case the Hirer shall be entitled to a refund of any deposit or hire fees already paid, but the Sherwood Park Hall shall not be liable for any resulting direct or indirect loss or damages whatsoever.

 These Terms and Conditions will have been made available to the Hirer at the time of making the booking.